yaramohajerani/spatial-climate-ABM/README.md

   downturns from mechanically turning into deflation just because wages and current input costs fall in the same period, while still allowing deflation when weak-demand conditions persist.
+- Dividend payouts distribute all firm cash above the operating reserve when the firm is in a dividend-eligible state (no current direct loss and no pending deferred capital repair).
+Capping dividends at current-period earnings would otherwise strand cash retained from hazard-suppressed periods on firm balance sheets and break the closed-economy circular flow when shocks recur.
+Distributing the full available cash makes hazards manifest as inflation and real-output effects rather than as a monotone wealth transfer from households to firms.

 ## Repository Layout